 Slip and Falls

-These can happen in any workplace.
+Slips and falls can happen in any workplace.
 They are often due to wet or slippery floors, poor lighting, unstable walking places, scattered debris, etc.

 Fractures to the bones can occur due to a slip and fall or being injured by heavy machinery or equipment.
 They are also quite common.